palewire/first-github-scraper/docs/schedule.md

   :local:
 ```

-## Getting started with Actions on GitHub
+## Create a generic Action

 Navigate back to the GitHub repo and click on the "Actions" tab.
 This page will display a log of the Action we configure.

 ![github actions page](./_static/actions-page.png)

-Click on "set up a workflow yourself," which will take you a workflow template created by GitHub, which we will use to get started.
+Click on "set up a workflow yourself," which will take you to a starter template created by GitHub.

 Without changing anything, push the green "Start commit" button.

+![commit the action](./_static/actions-commit.png)

-Write a commit message "create workflow" and commit this workflow to the GitHub repo.
+ When a popup appears, write a commit message like "create workflow" and commit the file to your repository.
 We can stick with the default name for the file, `main.yml`.

-![commit the action](./_static/actions-commit.png)

 After you commit, you will be navigated back to the "Code" tab.
 Note that a directory `workflows` was created inside a hidden `.github` directory in the repo after the commit.
 All your Actions will live inside the `.github/workflows` directory.

 ![a new github/workflows directory is created](./_static/actions-directory.png)

-## Understand the Action
+## Understand the generic Action

 Navigate back to the "Actions" tab and notice that it logged the first run of the template workflow you just created.